DevExpress-Examples/obsolete-xaf-how-to-generate-a-sequential-and-user-friendly-identifier-field-within-an-xpo-business/Readme.md

 ## Implementation Details

-1. Add a new business class to your platform-agnostic module.
+1. Add a new business class to the **YourSolutionName.Module** project.

 2. In the `OnSaving` method, call the static `DevExpress.Persistent.BaseImpl.DistributedIdGeneratorHelper.Generate` method.
 Refer to the following file for an example: [TestUserFriendlyCodeObject](CS/SequentalGenerator/SequentalGenerator.Module/BusinessObjects/TestUserFriendlyCodeObject.cs)